 Traditional Gurung Villages & Culture

-During your trek, you will visit traditional Gurung and Magar villages.
+During your trek, you will pass through traditional Gurung and Magar settlements on the route.
 Ghorepani is home to the Poon Magar people, and the houses here are painted blue.
 The locals follow a Tibetan-inspired Buddhist culture, and you will see many monasteries and Buddhist shrines along the way.
 In places like Chhomrong, you will find Buddhist monks living peacefully in these sacred spots.

 As you walk through villages like Tadapani and Kimrong Valley, you will learn about their traditions, try local food like dal bhat (lentils and rice), and experience the kindness of the people.
 This part of your trek will give you a deeper understanding of the culture of the Annapurna region.